Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 {% endhint %}

 {% hint style="warning" %}
 Offer prefetch is not available while visual preview mode is enabled.
-Visual preview mode will enable  the retrieval of test offers and the retrieved test data should not be cached.
-Visual preview mode must be exited to resume the use of offer prefetch.
 {% endhint %}

 ## Target with Analytics \(A4T\) <a id="integrating-adobe-target-with-analytics-a-4-t"></a>